WMSEED/WMSEED.GITHUB.IO/README.md

 ## An open-source crowdfunding platform for creative projects

-Welcome to Catarse's source code repository.
+Welcome to wmseed's source code repository.
 Our goal with opening the source code is to stimulate the creation of a community of developers around a high-quality crowdfunding platform.

-You can see the software in action in http://efs123.xyz.
+You can see the software in action in https://efs123.xyz.
 The official repo is https://github.com/wmseed/wmseed

 ## Getting started